JALK96/electrofit/AMINOACIDS_README.md

-# RESP Charge Fitting with Antechamber and Gaussian
+# RESP Charge Fitting with Antechamber and Gaussian: A Tutorial

 ## Setting Up the Environment

 Activate the conda environment and start tleap.

 ```bash
 conda activate AmberTools23
 tleap